JoaoPJPrioli/JoaoPJPrioli.github.io/README.md

 # Smart Manufacturing & Disassembly Lab Website

-This repository contains the website for the Smart Manufacturing & Disassembly Lab at [University Name].
+This repository contains the website for the Smart Manufacturing & Disassembly Lab at North Carolina A&T State University.
 The website showcases our research work in smart manufacturing, automated disassembly, and sustainable manufacturing systems.

 ## Structure